anthro-data-science/intro-data-viz-ggplot/readme.md

 - Create a new RStudio project
 - Run `install.packages("tidyverse")` in the console

-### 3. reading and inspecting data (LW)
+### 3. Inspecting data (LW)
-- Read data and take a look, intro to dataframe
+- Load data and take a look, intro to dataframe
-- Get basic summary information about our dataset
+- Get basic summary of data

-### 4. Data manipulation with dplyr and tidyr (LW)
+### 4. Data manipulation (LW)
-- Select specific columns and rows using select () and filter ()
+- Select specific columns to simply data
-- Intro to the concept of pipes
+- Select specific data points
-- Create new columns using mutate ()
+- Create new variables

-### 5. Data visualization with ggplot2- Histogram and Scatterplots (LW)
+### 5. Data visualization with ggplot2- Histogram and Scatter plots (LW)
 - Histogram for one variable
-- Scatterplots for two variables
+- Scatter plots for multiple variables

 ### 6. Data visualization with ggplot2- Boxplots and Faceting (GP)
+- Boxplots
+- Add annoatation and reverse x & y axis
-- Boxplots and play with themes
+- Facet plot and change scales
-- Faceting to create multiple plots
-- Name a title and change X & Y axis labels
+- Explore themes and add title & labels

 ## Setup instructions